 President Report Download

-We Salute You, Mr. President is a notebooking unit for our newsletter subscribers that can be used to research and report on the president(s) of your choice.
-The blank template includes a variety of historical, professional, and fun facts to learn about a president.
-You can use the questions on this page to create your own report if you are not a subscriber, or you can subscribe at the link below.
+You can use the questions on this page to create your own report if you are not a newsletter subscriber, or you can subscribe at the link below and download the pdf version.

 TheHomeSchoolMom’s US Presidents page contains links to the resources needed to complete this unit.

-What number is this President?
+- What number is this President?

-What years did this President serve?
+- What years did this President serve?

-What year was this President born?
+- What year was this President born?

-Where was this President born?
+- Where was this President born?

-Who where the President’s parents?
+- Who where the President’s parents?

-What did the President’s parent(s) do for wok?
+- What did the President’s parent(s) do for wok?

-Did this President have any siblings?
+- Did this President have any siblings?

 - Where was this President educated?

 - Did this President go to college?
 If so, where?

 - Discover three fun facts about this President when he was young.

 Writing: Write a 5-6 sentence paragraph using the information you have discovered about this President’s early years.

 - Who was this President’s wife?

 - When were they married?

 - How many children did this President have?

 - In what years were these children born?

 - What were their names?

 - Did this President have a special pet?

 Writing: Write a 5-6 sentence paragraph using the information you have discovered about this President’s family ties.